 You can find local listings of breed rescue groups by doing an Internet search if you are trying to place a specific breed.

-Place a classified ad in your local newspaper (Ask about a free ad) and on Craig’s List with the same information that was placed on the flyer.
+Place a classified ad in your local newspaper (Ask about a free ad) and on Craigslist and NextDoor with the same information that was placed on the flyer.

 Post the pet on adoption websites.
 There are general adoption websites, as well as specific sites for certain types of animals, e.g., FIV positive cats, disabled pets or senior pets.
 Also, sites such as Petfinder, petfinder.org, and Pet Bond, petbond.com, are good examples too.

 Use any and all of your community contacts.
-Post a notice and photo on your Facebook page and other social media sites.
+Post a notice and photo on your Facebook page, Instagram and other social media sites.
+Look for your city or county's lost and found pet Facebook groups and post there as well.

 Please remember, if you do put them up for adoption, you can always make it a stipulation that you be allowed to make a home check before finalizing the adoption.